 How to qualify

-While Brazos has somewhat strict credit and income requirements, it can be easier to qualify if you apply with a creditworthy cosigner.
-If you apply with a cosigner, the minimum credit score is 690 and the minimum income is $30,000.
+While Brazos has somewhat strict credit and income requirements, it’s easier to qualify if you apply with a creditworthy cosigner.
+If you apply alone, you’ll need a minimum income of $60,000 and a credit score of 720 or higher.
+But if you add a cosigner to your application, the minimum credit score is 690 and the minimum income is $30,000.

-Just keep in mind that if you refinance with a cosigner, Brazos doesn’t offer cosigner release.
-If you want to relieve your cosigner of their obligation when you’re in a stronger financial position, you can always refinance your loans again.
+Just keep in mind that if you do refinance with a cosigner, Brazos doesn’t offer cosigner release.
+If you want to relieve your cosigner of their obligation when you’re in a stronger financial position, you must refinance your loans again.